-Acquiring these skills are the first step to becoming a data analyst.
+Acquiring these skills is the first step to becoming a data analyst.
 Here are a few routes you can take to get them that are flexible enough to fit in around your life.

 Professional certificate: Entry-level professional certificate programs usually require no previous experience in the field.
 They can teach you basic skills like SQL or statistics while giving you the chance to create projects for your portfolio and provide real-time feedback on your work.
 Several professional certificate programs on Coursera do just that.